Life Poked My Heart

 God Pokes My Heart

-God has repeatedly poked my heart.
-I sit on the floor and cry at times, saying, “You poked my heart?! ” Why would a loving God hurt me like this?
+In my life God has repeatedly poked my heart.
+I’ve sat on the floor and cry at times, saying, “You poked my heart?!”
+Why would a loving God hurt me like this?
 Why would He intentionally inflict a wound on me?
 God wounds in order to heal.
 God breaks to build.
 He bruises to bind.
 And at the end of every day, as I look into His face, He has a purpose – whether I see it or not.

 What I have found more likely than not is that most of my wounds at His hands are actually answers to my prayers.
 He’s adjusting my situations, my ideas, and my relationships in order to move me into the fulfillment of my prayed-for desires.
 God is adjusting to set things in line with my passionate pleas.
 Having your prayers answered can hurt.
 And Christ challenges me through the words He sent to John: “Blessed is he who is not offended by Me!”